 Parameter Description drives The drives that you want to assign to the volume that you want to create.
 For high-capacity drive trays, specify the tray ID value, the drawer ID value, and the slot ID value for the drive.
 For low-capacity drive trays, specify the tray ID value and the slot ID value for the drive.
 Tray ID values are 0 to 99.
 Drawer ID values are 1 to 5.
 All slot ID maximums are 24.
 Slot ID values either begin at 0 or 1, depending on the tray model.
 Drive trays compatible with DE2000H / DE4000H / DE4000F / DE6000H / DE6000F controllers have slot ID numbers starting at 0.
-Enclose the tray ID value, the drawer ID value, and the slot ID value in square brackets ([ ]). volumeGroupUserLabel The name that you want to give the new volume group.
-Enclose the volume group name in double quotation marks (" ").
-Note: If you do not specify a user label for the volume group, the confirmware assigns it a number. raidLevel The RAID level of the volume group that contains the volume.
-Valid values are $0, 1, 3, 5$ , or $6$ . userLabel The name that you want to give the new volume.
+Enclose the tray ID value, the drawer ID value, and the slot ID value in square brackets ([]). volumeGroupUserLabel The name that you want to give the new volume group.
+Enclose the volume group name in double quotation marks ("").
+Note: If you do not specify a user label for the volume group, the controller firmware assigns it a number. raidLevel The RAID level of the volume group that contains the volume.
+Valid values are $0,1,3,5,$ or 6 . userLabel The name that you want to give the new volume.
 Enclose the new volume name in double quotation marks (" ").
 Note: This parameter is required. capacity The size of the volume that you are adding to the storage array.
 Size is defined in units of bytes , KB , MB , GB , or TB . owner The controller that owns the volume.
 Valid controller identifiers are a or b , where a is the controller in slot A , and b is the controller in slot B .
 If you do not specify an owner, the controller firmware determines the owner. cacheReadPrefetch The setting to turn on or turn off cache read prefetch.
 To turn off cache read prefetch, set this parameter to FALSE .
 To turn on cache read prefetch, set this parameter to TRUE . segmentSize The amount of data (in KB) that the controller writes on a single drive in a volume before writing data on the next drive.
-Valid values are 4 (SSD only) 8 , 16 , 32 , 64 , 128 , 256 , or 512 . usageHint The settings for both the cacheReadPrefetch parameter and the segmentSize parameter to be default values.
+Valid values are 4 (SSD only) 8, 16, 32, 64, 128, 256, or 512. usageHint The settings for both the cacheReadPrefetch parameter and the segmentSize parameter to be default values.
 The default values are based on the typical I/O usage pattern of the application that is using the volume.
 Valid values are fileSystem , dataBase , or multiMedia . trayLossProtect The setting to enforce tray loss protection when you create the repository.
 To enforce tray loss protection, set this parameter to TRUE .
+The default value is FALSE . drawerLossProtect The setting to enforce drawer loss protection when you create the mirrored repository volume.
+To enforce drawer loss protection, set this parameter to TRUE .
 The default value is FALSE .
+The setting to make sure that reserve capacity is allocated for future segment

-Parameter Description drawerLossProtect The setting to enforce drawer loss protection when you create the mirrored repository volume.
-To enforce drawer loss protection, set this parameter to TRUE .
-The default value is FALSE . dssPreAllocate The setting to make sure that reserve capacity is allocated for future segment size increases.
-This default value is TRUE . securityType The setting to specify the security level when creating the volume gro all associated volumes.
-These settings are valid: none - The volume group and volumes are not secure. capable - The volume group and volumes are capable of having security set, but security has not been enabled. enabled - The volume group and volumes have security enabled.
+Parameter Description securityType The setting to specify the security level when creating the volume groups and all associated volumes.
+These settings are valid: none - The volume group and volumes are not secure. capable - The volume group and volumes are capable of having security set, but security has not been enabled. enabled - The volume group and volumes have security enabled. resourceProvisioningCapable The setting to specify if resource provisioning capabilities are enabled.
+To disable resource provisioning, set this parameter to FALSE.
+The default value is TRUE.